 Field Experience

-6 credits.
-This group of courses provides you with the opportunity to apply your understanding in ESL instructional settings.
+3 credits.
+This course provides you with the opportunity to apply your understanding in ESL instructional settings.

 Methods of Research in Language and Language Learning

-3 credits.
-A course in this area will enhance your understandings of and skills in doing research on language and language learning.
-Courses that you may choose include the following:
+6 credits.
+These courses will enhance your understanding of and skills in doing research on language and language learning.
+Courses that you may choose include:

 Additional Courses

 12 credits.
-The courses you choose here will strengthen your understandings and skills in an area or areas in which you have special interests:
+The courses you choose here will strengthen your understanding and skills in an area or areas in which you have special interests:

 Please Note:

-1. We do not offer all courses every semester/year.
+- We do not offer all of the courses listed above every semester.
 Consult LionPath each semester for course offerings.

 500-Level Courses